-- (a) Any injustice which he feels has been done him except the evaluation of a target, which he may challenge as outlined in Rule 15.1. - (b) Conditions under which another competitor has been permitted to fire. - (c) Equipment which another competitor has been permitted to use. - 15.3 How to Protest A protest must be initiated immediately upon the occurrence of the protested incident.
-Failure to comply with the following procedure will automatically void the protest: - (d) Any protest MUST go through the Student Event Director first.
-If not reconciled, then - (e) The Student Event Director and the contestant will consult the Chief Range Safety Officer or Arena Director. - (f) If not satisfied with his decision then, state the complaint orally to the Coordinator.
-Such complaints or protests must be filed within 4 hours of the occurrence of the protested incident. - (g) The Student Event Director, Chief Range Safety Officer, Arena Director and Coordinator will then make a final decision regarding the protest with a complete statement of facts and notify the contestant.
+(a) Any injustice which he feels has been done him except the evaluation of a target, which he may challenge as outlined in Rule 15.1.

+(b) Conditions under which another competitor has been permitted to fire.

+(c) Equipment which another competitor has been permitted to use.

+15.3 How to Protest - A protest must be initiated immediately upon the occurrence of the protested incident.
+Failure to comply with the following procedure will automatically void the protest:

+- (e) Any protest MUST go through the Student Event Director first.
+If not reconciled, then - (f) The Student Event Director and the contestant will consult the Chief Range Safety Officer or Arena Director. - (g) If not satisfied with his decision then, state the complaint orally to the Coordinator.
+Such complaints or protests must be filed within 4 hours of the occurrence of the protested incident. - (h) The Student Event Director, Chief Range Safety Officer, Arena Director and Coordinator will then make a final decision regarding the protest with a complete statement of facts and notify the contestant.

 ALL PROTESTS/CHALLENGES WILL BE HANDLED BY THE SHOOTING SPORTS ARENA DIRECTORS AND STAFF AND THEIR DECISIONS WILL BE FINAL.
 DISPUTES IN THESE EVENTS WILL BE RESOLVED BEFORE SCORES ARE POSTED.
 BLATANT SAFETY VIOLATIONS CAN AND WILL RESULT IN DISQUALIFICATION.
-DISPUTES ARE NOT ELIGIBLE FOR EXECUTIVE COMMITTEE REVIEW AS THIS ACTIVITY IS NOT COUNTED TOWARDS TEAM OR ALL-AROUND POINTS.
-IF A CONTESTANT FEELS AS IF THEIR DISPUTE WAS NOT HANDLED PROPERLY IN THE FIELD OR DURING THE PROTEST PERIOD, THE CONTESTANT SHOULD INFORM THEIR NATIONAL/PROVINCIAL DIRECTOR FOR CLARIFICATION.
+DISPUTES ARE NOT ELIGIBLE FOR EXECUTIVE COMMITTEE REVIEW.
+IF A CONTESTANT FEELS AS IF THEIR DISPUTE WAS NOT HANDLED

+PROPERLY IN THE FIELD OR DURING THE PROTEST PERIOD, THE CONTESTANT SHOULD INFORM THEIR NATIONAL/PROVINCIAL DIRECTOR FOR CLARIFICATION.